The 10-day Gujarat Itinerary takes you to historical walks in Vadodara, Bhuj, and Ahmedabad.

 Where to eat?

-Walk to Farsan Dunia for popular Indian sweets.
+Walk to Farsan Dunia

-Noorani Restaurant serves tandoori and North Indian food.
+serves tandoori and North Indian food.

 Day 6 Around Bhuj: Great Rann & Villages

 Rann is a salt marshland close to the border with Pakistan, inhabited by many communities.
-So often to see the herbs of camels, buffalos, and goats crossing the highway guarded by local women or men.
-During monsoon season, the desert is buried in water.
+So often to see the herbs of camels, buffalo, and goats crossing the highway guarded by local women or men.
+During the monsoon season, the desert is buried in water.
 Full moon in Rann is an exceptional beauty.
 Glitz deserted land under moonlight.

 How to Get Around?

-Option 1: I’d recommend you to arrange a driver or guide for your trip to Rann of Kutch and Khavda, Hodka, and Nirona; it’s a package on request.
+Option 1: I’d recommend that you arrange a driver or guide for your trip to Rann of Kutch and Khavda, Hodka, and Nirona; it’s a package on request.
 Experienced drivers know all the artisans’ homes; you have to remind them if you want to visit some artisan centers.
 Usually, drivers’ English is limited to professional usage.

-I booked a driver with help from the homestay to visit the Lakhpat fort and the Rann of Kutch about 2000 INR a day (civic).
+I booked a driver with help from the homestay to visit the Lakhpat fort and the Rann of Kutch, about 2000 INR a day (civic).
 Each trip takes up a whole day.
 I set Bhuj as my travel base.
 If you are on a tight schedule, it would be better to move from destination to destination than to set a travel base.
 You will see more of the Gujarat coast.

 Amazing Kutch Tourism +91 99747 33551

-Laxmi Tours and Travels
+Laxmi Tours and Travels +91 94261 36955

-Tip: It might take you a few calls to get a driver for next day.
+Tip: It might take you a few calls to get a driver for the next day.
 Book early.

 Option 2: Scooter Rental